Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 Contrast users have the functionality to manage vulnerabilities based on their organization or application role.
 Certain functions can be found either inline or in bulk by selecting any number of vulnerabilities and performing an action from the action bar.

-Go to the **Vulnerabilities** tab within a specific application to see a grid view of findings for that application or the main **Vulnerabilities** page to see a grid view of  vulnerabilities across your portfolio.
+Go to the **Vulnerabilities** tab within a specific application to see a grid view of findings for that application, or go to the main **Vulnerabilities** page to see a grid view of  vulnerabilities across your portfolio.
 Click on each vulnerability to see more details and learn how to get rid of weaknesses that compromise your applications' security.

 ## Vulnerability Status